vonderklaas/days-until.github.io/README.md

 ### Days Until

-This is a simple React + TypeScript application, where you can check how many days are left till a certain moment.
-If you don't want to perform "complex" calculations in your head, welcome!
+When I made this application I wanted simplicity.
+I wanted to conveniently get the information of how many days are left untill a certain moment.
+If you don't want to perform those calculations too, welcome!

 ### How to run?

-1 - CLONE PROJECT
+Clone project

 ```
 git clone <PROJECT URL>
 ```

-2 - INSTALL PACKAGES
+Install packages and dependencies

 ```
 npm i
 ```

-3 - RUN CLIENT
+Run client

 ```
 npm run client